To paraphrase Dr. McCoy: "Damn it Jim, I'm an engineer/photographer, not an eye doctor!" ;-)

 and my un-operated left eye (48 year old natural lens) which did not have a vision impairing cataract.
 I.e. the cataract was surely causing even more dullness - see what it did to Monet!

-Mouseover to see how aging of your natural lens causes yellow hue & general dimness - cataract was doing even more!
+Image "flip" simulation showing how aging of your natural lens causes yellow hue & dimness - cataract was more!

 There are other subtle color shifts and I've also